jmfrancklab/jmfrancklab.github.io/Instrumentation.md

 we wanted to customize the design of our NMR spectrometer, eliminating all but the most essential components.
-Exceeding our expectations, we have implemented a very minimalistic design that currently employs standard test and measurement components as well as home-built circuitry to observe low-frequency low-volume NMR with high signal to noise.
+Exceeding our expectations, we have implemented a very minimalistic design.
+This design currently employs only standard test and measurement components and home-built circuitry, but observes low-frequency low-volume NMR with high signal to noise.

 ## Biochemical Wetlab